Palermo: A Sicilian Treasure

 These poor people coming from the Third World are making a living nowadays in Palermo, through selling jewelry and souvenirs or washing windows of cars in the city center – Piazza Centrale.

-One of the Tunisian men selling jewelry in this Piazza was actually a very good marketer -– he told me and my friend that the jewelry were good quality, real silver, because he wouldn’t sell some material that is not good and goes off after a short while, as that would affect his reputation as a seller.
+One of the Tunisian men selling jewelry in this Piazza was actually a very good marketer -– he told me and my friend that the jewelry was good quality with real silver because he wouldn’t sell some material that is not good and goes off after a short while, as that would affect his reputation as a seller.

 You, as a client, would tell someone else and he would lose a client, but “if the product was good, you would tell someone else about it, to a friend or to your family and I would get more clients”, he told us.